 August 4

 Perhaps one of the most unexpected attractions in Fairfax County is Great Falls Park, packed with trails, historic ruins, scenic overlooks, and a majestic waterfall you don’t even have to hike to see.
-While admission to the park is usually $20 per vehicle, there's an opportunity to enjoy the natural wonder for free this month on August 4 in celebration of the anniversary of the Great American Outdoors Act passed in 2020.
+While admission to the park is usually $20 per vehicle, there's an opportunity to enjoy the natural wonder for free this month on August 4 in celebration of the anniversary of the Great American Outdoors Act, passed in 2020.

 This landmark conservation legislation will use revenues from energy development to provide up to $1.9 billion a year for five years to provide needed maintenance for critical facilities and infrastructure in our national parks, forests, wildlife refuges, and more.
 Celebrate this monumental achievement for our national parks by experiencing the beauty of the Potomac River.